 This is the big question in performance management.
 The natural tendency to focus firmly on the person about to be employed for the job, or currently doing the job, is a major mistake.
 It is putting the cart before the horse.
 Only in rare cases do people shape the job.
 Enterpreneurs are good examples of this, but even they eventually have to learn professional management best practice as they move beyond the one-man-band stage of their development.

-The degree of performance excellence AND standard of behaviours and attitudes required for the job.
 We measure both areas against the job and the person.
-Identifying the match or fitbetween the right job and the right person is performance management in action.
+Identifying the match or fit between the right job and the right person is performance management in action.

 Every job is unique.
 Every organisation is unique.
 Every team is unique.
 Most unique of all is a system to identify, prioritise and calibrate high performance criteria for a job or a position.
 Positions are very difficult to analyse because different people performing the analysis see the job differently.
 There are three different ways people view a position: